awslabs/aws-sdk-swift/reference/0.x/AWSAppMesh/AppMeshClientProtocol.md

 func listVirtualServices(input: ListVirtualServicesInput, completion: @escaping (ClientRuntime.SdkResult<ListVirtualServicesOutputResponse, ListVirtualServicesOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Associates the specified tags to a resource with the specified resourceArn.
-If existing tags on a resource aren't specified in the request parameters, they aren't
-changed.
-When a resource is deleted, the tags associated with that resource are also
+If existing tags on a resource aren't specified in the request parameters, they aren't changed.
+When a resource is deleted, the tags associated with that resource are also deleted.
-deleted.

 ``` swift
 func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)
 ```

-### untagResource(input:​completion:​)
+### untagResource(input:completion:)

 Deletes specified tags from a resource.